kjtanaka/teefaa/doc/source/index.rst

 What is Cloudmesh Teefaa?
 -------------------------
-The Cloudmesh Teefaa is a simplified baremetal provisioner of Linux based Operating System.
+Cloudmesh Teefaa is a simplified baremetal provisioner of Linux based Operating System.
 It allows you to make a snapshot of a running OS and provision it on another baremetal machine.